 Although risk factors cannot identify suicidal individuals with any certainty, they can alert a clinician to take particular care in assessing an individual.

-There is a wide range of factors that can influence suicide risk, from mental illness or physical ill-health to abusive relationships, stressful life events such as unemployment or bereavement, or a history of suicidal thoughts.
+There are a wide range of factors that can influence suicide risk, from mental illness or chronic or physical ill-health issues, to a history of trauma, abusive relationships, or stressful life events such as unemployment, financial and housing instability, relationship breakdown and family violence, bereavement, or a history of suicidal thoughts and self harm.

 - Men are three times more likely to die by suicide than women (although women make more suicide attempts).

-- There are some groups of people that experience higher rates of suicide due to sustained trauma or discrimination, such as Aboriginal and Torres Strait Islander people and gay, lesbian, bisexual, transgender and intersex people.
+- There are some groups of people that experience higher rates of suicide due to sustained trauma, racism or discrimination, such as Aboriginal and Torres Strait Islander people and gay, lesbian, bisexual, transgender and intersex people, in particular, trans and gender diverse people.

 - People recently discharged from acute psychiatric services are particularly vulnerable, exhibiting a suicide risk 100 to 200 times greater than normal in the month after discharge.